scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 3:37
 like this for your services.
 3:39
-We'll link to some examples in the episode notes.
+We’ll link to some examples in the episode notes.
 3:43
 Finally, you may need to augment your monitoring
 3:45